Assessment of Workplace Settings

 Prioritization of workplace assessments

-- General offices needed to support operations: Any office space currently in use by essential personnel or intended for use at any time during the Summer semester will require assessment.
+- General offices needed to support operations: Any office space currently in use by essential personnel or intended for use at any time will require assessment.

-- General gathering spaces, lobbies and common areas: Spaces that may be used for on-campus activities during Summer semester will require assessment before use.
+- General gathering spaces, lobbies and common areas: Spaces that may be used for on-campus activities require assessment before use.

-- Classrooms: Before Fall semester use, primary assessment of classrooms will be performed by UC Planning, Design + Construction, with subsequent faculty input to determine final adjustments based on teaching preferences.
+- Classrooms: Before Fall semester use, primary assessment of classrooms was performed by UC Planning, Design + Construction, with subsequent faculty input to determine final adjustments based on teaching preferences.

-- Other: Any additional space not needed during Summer semester but intended for use in Fall semester will require assessment.
+- Other: Any additional space not needed during past or the curren semester will require assessment before use.